Radiology Fellowship Frequently Asked Questions

 Are there any teaching conferences that fellows can attend?

 In addition, there are weekly fetal conferences, urology conferences and a tumor board that the fellows can attend as well.
-Monthly conferences with genetics, GI, ENT, neurosurgery, neurology, and orthopedics can be attended by fellows depending on their rotation schedule.
+Monthly conferences with GI, ENT, neurosurgery, neurology, orthopedics, and the child protective team can be attended by fellows depending on their rotation schedule.